BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         </p>
         <p>
-            The United States has 653,104 people experiencing homelessness.⁷ Well over half a million, and a much higher per-capita rate, than Finland (and Sweden, etc.).
+            The United States has 653,104 people experiencing homelessness.⁷ Well over half a million, and a much higher per-capita rate than Finland (and Sweden, etc.).
             Homeless people in The US also generally live in more dangerous conditions than do homeless people in Finland.
         </p>
     </li>